Objectives: Use sequential files, text extraction, parallel arrays, sorting, and searching.

 The lines above which are the farthest indented do not necessarily represent entire modules, but may instead represent the low-level tasks that make up a module.
 Click on the links above for references in the notes that you may find helpful.

 Why do steps 5 and 6 as listed in the requirements above appear reversed in the module outline?
-It had something to do with the requirements of the faster search algorithms.
+It had something to do with the requirements of the VB search algorithm.

-Students in Parker's CIS-220 class must follow the modularization as detailed above unless alternative approaches are approved on an individual basis.
+Students must follow the modularization as detailed above unless alternative approaches are approved on an individual basis.
 Use the methods noted above, such as insertion sort, and make your interface appear as much like the demo interface as possible.

 As you can see form the module list above, this is a complex system.
 However, most modules are fairly simple or build on code provided in class notes.
 When developing your code, the difficulty will be greatly reduced if you use the approach known as incremental development.
 In incremental development you design and code one module, such as prepareText, test it, and when it works properly set it aside.
 Design and code the second module, such as createWordList, test it, and when it is working properly integrate it with the first module.
 When they work properly together, set the combined module aside and begin work on module 3, printAlphaList.
 Follow this procedure until all modules have been coded, tested, and integrated and the program is complete.
 This enables you to view the problem as a series of subsystems, all of which are easily managed.
 Proper planning and management will greatly reduce the apparent complexity of this problem.